bgraham1996/bgraham1996/README.md

 - 👋 Hi, I’m @bgraham1996

-I'm currently learning how to code with HTML, CSS, and Javascript using the Odin project.
+I'm currently learning how to use Python for data science and analysis.

-Not much to look at so far but hopefully one day you'll be able to find my projects here!

 <!---
 bgraham1996/bgraham1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.